England Rejoices After Soccer Win

 %mlink(STRY:; PHOTO:XKS108-060702; AUDIO:%)

-Across the land, fans went wild as captain David Beckham, an icon in England, scored on a penalty kick just before halftime.
+Across the land, there was an explosion of joy as Beckham scored on a penalty kick to put England ahead 1-0 just before halftime.

-After England withstood a surge of pressure from Argentina in the second half, fans were swept into a party atmosphere as they hailed one of the team’s most satisfying wins in decades.
+After England withstood a surge of pressure from Argentina in the second half, much of the nation erupted in wild celebrations.

 Byron Vale, a 26-year-old apprentice lawyer, was among hundreds of fans packing a bar in central London.